Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

-Here we summarize some blowup phenomenons of NLS that shares similarity with the Keller-Segel system.
-The case $p-1 = \frac{4}{d}$ in \eqref{NLS} is called ($L^2$-)critical and blowup occurs once the mass (i.e., $\|\psi\|_{L^2}$) is above certain threshold.
+Here we summarize some blowup phenomena of NLS that share similarities with the Keller-Segel system.
+The case $p-1 = \frac{4}{d}$ in \eqref{NLS} is called ($L^2$-)critical and blowup occurs once the mass (i.e., $\|\psi\|_{L^2}$) is above a certain threshold.
 A stable blowup mechanism in this case enjoying the so-called ``loglog" law can be found in \cite{Perelman2001,MerleNLSAnnals2005,MerleNLSGAFA2003,MerleNLSJAMS06}.
-In the supercritical cases $p-1>\frac{4 }{d}$, there exist standing ring (referring to the sphere in this context) blowup solutions (see \cite{RaphaelNLS2006,RaphaelNLS2009}) as well as collapsing ring blowup solutions (see \cite{MerleRapaelSzeftelNLS14}).
+In the supercritical cases $p-1>\frac{4 }{d}$, there exist standing-ring blowup solutions, spherical in this context (see \cite{RaphaelNLS2006,RaphaelNLS2009}), as well as collapsing ring blowup solutions (see \cite{MerleRapaelSzeftelNLS14}).
 It is worth noting that all the blowup solutions mentioned above converge in a certain sense to some $1$-dimensional ground state solutions of \eqref{NLS}.
 We also recommend \cite{NLS2015} for a comprehensive review on NLS. \ where $|(x_1,\dots,x_n)|:=\sqrt{x_1^2+\cdots+x_n^2}$ denotes the standard Euclidean norm on $\reall^n$.
-On the other hand, we can extend $f$ to some $\bar f:\reall^2\to \reall$ via a small modification on the boundary, for example, the one described in \eqref{Appendix: def of modified 2D Poisson field}.
-Then, we can define the $2$D Poisson field for such function as
+On the other hand, we can extend $f$ to some $\bar f:\reall^2\to \reall$ ( see, for example \eqref{Appendix: def of modified 2D Poisson field} for details), and define its $2$D Poisson field as

-With a slight abuse of notation, we also use $\Phi$ and $\Psi$ to denote the Poisson fields for functions on $\reall^3$ and $\reall^2$ (with suitable decay), respectively.
+With a slight abuse of notation, we also use $\Phi$ and $\Psi$ to denote the standard Poisson fields for functions on $\reall^3$ and $\reall^2$ (with suitable decay), respectively.
 We define the difference of the $2$D and $3$D Poisson fields as

 Now for $\nu>0$, we denote

 where $U$ is the stationary solution defined in \eqref{intro: steady state solution}, and the $2$D differential operator

 Define $\chi\in C^\infty_c(\reall^2)$ to be a radially symmetric positive cutoff function with: